 2014 Artist Market

-If you are interested in participating in our 2014 market please be sure to bookmark this page.
-Applications for 2014 are now OPEN.
+Applications for 2014 are now CLOSED.
+If you are interested in participating in our 2015 market please be sure to bookmark this page.
 Applications are submitted online through Zapplication.

 We thank you for your interest in our event.
 Our desire is to make this event as “artist friendly” as possible.
 We have polled many of you on last year’s event and appreciate the feedback you provided.
 Be assured we have carefully considered the feedback you provided and incorporated much of what you told us into our process and planning for 2014.